Company Commander Shocked To Learn That His Brilliant New Battlefield Technique Is Actually 28 Year-Old Doctrine

 “Don’t get me wrong,” he continued, “Captain Rod comes up with a lot of great ideas, but for the most part they’re great ideas that someone else came up with a long time ago.
 And to be honest, some of them aren’t even good ideas, which is why they never made it into doctrine in the first place.
 But look, with Captain Rod’s focus on individual and crew level collective tasks and his limited ability to see the big picture, I’m sure one day he’ll make a great squad leader.”

 Sergeant First Class Frank Barnes, a platoon sergeant in 1st Platoon, was less sympathetic.
 “I’m going to give it to you straight, the problem used to be that young officers were too ‘by the book,'” he explained, sharpening the edge of his entrenching tool as he sat alone in the company day room.
 “Now, no one looks at the book at all, they all want to be “outside the box thinkers” or “disruptive leaders” or whatever buzz phrase they’re learning through the Internet these days.
-They say things like “I want to go into this with an open mind,” (editor’s note: fast forward to the 3:37 mark of the video) when they should have their nose in every book, every AAR, and every TTP out there.”
+They say things like “I want to go into this with an open mind, when they should have their nose in every book, every AR, and every TTP out there.”

 Despite the devastating news that his new tactic isn’t new at all, Captain Rodriguez still expects to receive credit for it in his next evaluation.